Myles Murray Guide Service

 What to Expect on the Water

-Techniques & Top Spots
+Techniques & Tackle

-"Our guide Myles took us to some great spots." - Scott.
-"My wife and I had a wonderful 4 hour trip.
+"Our guide Myles took us to some great spots." - Scott "My wife and I had a wonderful 4 hour trip.
 Myles taught us how to use baitcast reels and was a patient teacher : ) We caught some great looking bass and had a blast riding on that fast boat and hanging with Myles.
 We'll definitely be back!" - Charles

 Species You'll Want to Hook